sasamil/PointInPolygon_Py/README.md

 This implementation is tested against standard Crossing Number (cn) algorithm, Winding Number (wn) algorithm and the PostGIS implementation.

 Unlike standard methods (cn and wn), this one WORKS ON EDGES.
-Besides, it outperforms other mentioned alghoritms.
+Besides, it outperforms other alghoritms here.